BitVM/rust-bitcoin-script/README.md

 };
 ```

-**NOTE:** As of rustc 1.41, the Rust compiler prevents using procedural macros as expressions.
-To use this macro you'll need to be on nightly and add `#![feature(proc_macro_hygiene)]` to the root of your crate.
-This will be stablized in the near future, the PR can be found here: https://github.com/rust-lang/rust/pull/68717

 ### Syntax

 Scripts are based on the standard syntax made up of opcodes, base-10 integers, or hex string literals.
-Additionally, Rust expressions can be interpolated in order to support dynamically capturing Rust variables or computing values (delimited by `<angle brackets>`).
+Additionally, Rust expressions can be interpolated in order to support dynamically capturing Rust variables or computing values (delimited by `<angle brackets>` or `{curly brackets}`).
+The `script!` macro can be nested.

 Whitespace is ignored - scripts can be formatted in the author's preferred style.